How much can my timber be worth?

 How does Timberland Advisors charge for their services?

 Fees for sales are typically based on a percentage of the final sale price of the land or timber.
 This rate varies from tract to tract depending on the type of harvest, the size of tract, and the value of the land or timber.
-Minimum fees may apply if tract value is low or and an unusually high amount of field work is required.
-The fee we charge for selling timber is fully tax deductible as a timber sales expense.
-Fees for other services are based either on an hourly rate or a flat fee, depending on the type of service.
+Minimum fees may apply if tract value is low or and an unusually high amount of fieldwork is required.
+The fee charged for selling timber is fully tax deductible as a timber sales expense.
+Fees for other services fees vary from job to job, depending on the type of service and the estimated time involved to complete the task.
 Fees are usually quoted after our initial no-obligation consultation is made.